 Heirlooms-Cherokee Purple, Striped German, and Brandywine.
 We had a great 2020 season in our new greenhouses.

-Lots of fresh herbs--basil, parsley, cilantro, rosemary, thyme, oregano, chives, lemon grass, cumin, and more.
+Lots of fresh herbs--basil, parsley, cilantro, rosemary, thyme, oregano, chives, and more.

 Beautiful, nutritionally dense blueberries.
 Our oldest son's favorite.

 .
 View from mid-September.
 An early frost (by about a month) was hard enough to kill grapes and peppers, but the newly planted salad greens and spinach didn't mind at all.
 The greens should be ready by end of October.
 Clover in walking paths.

 Kale is a great seller and one of our personal favorites.

 .
 Braconid parasitoid wasps on hornworm.
 Cool to catch the IPM in action.